-I am transfering to UAH.
+I am transferring to UAH.
 What should I do?

 - Transfer student